-Earl Sweatshirt has hinted at new music arriving at some point this year, but before we can properly receive any new offering we need to finish digesting what he’s already given.
+Earl Sweatshirt has hinted at a new album arriving in 2019, but before we can properly receive any new offering we need to finish digesting what he’s already given.
 Here we unpack the complexity of Earl’s discography and life through his lost album: “Gnossos”.

 The irony of Earl Sweatshirt’s elusiveness has always confounded me.
 The figure who has spent so much of his musical career delivering raw, unfiltered ruminations about his life on wax, is the same distant and mysterious musical figure fans clamor for any and every morsel about.
 But that delicate balancing act between lyrical honesty and public secrecy is a necessary aspect of existing as a musician in 2018 and keeping your sanity.
 Half of me has always sought to pierce that secrecy, wondering if there was some comparable figure to Earl; someone or something that would help identify more about the man born Thebe Neruda Kgositsile.